AusDTO/gov-au-content-guide/index.md

 ## How is this guide related to the Digital Service Standard?

 The [Digital Service Standard](https://www.dto.gov.au/standard/) requires teams to build services using a [style guide for online content](https://www.dto.gov.au/standard/6-consistent-and-responsive/).
-This is the first release of guidance that will become the style guide for digital content.
+This is the first release of guidance that will eventually become the style guide for digital content.

 ## How was this guide put together?